PhilippGruber/MemBandwidthModels/README.md

  Preferably stick to All, and if not needed specify in the SEFF the bytesize in the variable action of the corresponding memory hierarchy level to zero.

- By problems importing the models, it is maybe because of a newer (or older) Palladio version, we refer to https://sdqweb.ipd.kit.edu/wiki/PCM_4.1
+ If problems occur importing the models, it is maybe because of a newer (or older) Palladio version, we refer to https://sdqweb.ipd.kit.edu/wiki/PCM_4.1
- See section migrating, probably by the time a newer version exists.
+ See section migrating, probably by the time a newer version will exist.